rmw-link/blog-vuepress2/site/en/readme.md

 The client uploads the content to the server, and the server distributes the data to the viewer.

-In a client-server architecture, there is no equality of power between the two parties.
+In the client-server architecture, there is no equality of power between the two parties.

-The server owns all the data, and the client can only beg permission from the server to make itself visible.
+The server owns all the data, while the client can only beg permission from the server to make itself visible.

 The root cause of today's oligarchically-controlled world of the Internet is this illogical architectural design.